erikandersson96/portfolio-project-four/TESTING.md

 1. As a **user** I would like to be able to edit and delete recipes created by me.

-- I ahve made sure that only the `author` of the recipe can `edit or delete` the specific recipe.
+- I have made sure that only the `author` of the recipe can `edit or delete` the specific recipe.

 Here is my user story testing for this project as a **admin**: